 Numerical Control Machining and the Issue of Deskilling - An Empirical View - Gilbert Zicklin, Work and Occupations, Vol. 14, No.3, (1987).

 Empirical research and analytic thinking about the effects of numerical control (NC) machining on the skills of machinists present a mixed view of the issue.
 Some researchers and analysts report that the operation of NC equipment requires more overall skill than that of conventional machines, while others suggest that only the types of skills may be different.
-Still others claim that a radical deskilling of machinists has been taking place.
 Interviews with a small group of machinists experienced in both conventional and NC matching suggest that seven major factors affect whether the introduction of NC machining leads to a change in overall skill level or in the skill mix.
 The interview data do not support the deskilling hypothesis.

 Patterns of Skill Change: Upskilling, Deskilling or the Polarization of Skills?

 Duncan Gallie, Nuffield College OXFORD, Work, Employment & Society, Vol. 5, No. 3, 319-351 (1991).

 The debate about the long-term direction of skill trends has occupied a central place in economic sociology, but there has been a virtual absence of relevant representative data.
 Using a number of different indicators of skill, it examines whether changes in the occupational structure do reflect an expansion of higher skilled jobs.
 It then considers the extent to which people have experienced upskilling or deskilling within occupational classes.
 It concludes that, while there is little evidence of extensive deskilling, there has been a marked tendency towards the polarization of skills in the 1980s.

 Social Class and the Changing Nature of Work: Testing Hypotheses of Deskilling and Convergence among Swedish Employees